mpwesthuizen/SQL_eng57/SQL_Day_3.md

 Creates dynamic results based on dynamic data.
 You need to use single quotes for data and double quotes for column aliases.

 ## Aggreagate functions
-used to find total figures.
+Used to find total figures.
 - sum(<Column Name>):Sums the rows.
 - avg(<Column Name>):Averages the rows.
 - min(<Column Name>): Returns the minimum row.